hyone/clatter/README.md

 ### Using OAuth services to register and login a user

-this application is able to use Twitter, Github, Google as oauth authentication services.
+this application is able to use Twitter, Github and Google as oauth authentication services.
-To use these services, set ENVIROMENT VARIABLES below respectively:
+To use these services, set ENVIRONMENT VARIABLES below respectively:

 Twitter: